kigster/arli/README.md

     -h, --help             prints this help

 Available Commands:
-    install      — installs libraries defined in Arlifile or by -n flag search       — Flexible Search of the Arduino Library Database
+    search       — Search the Arduino Library Database (or a custom one) bundle       — installs all libraries defined in the Arlifile install      — installs a single library

 See arli command --help for more information on a specific command.

-arli (0.6.1) © 2017 Konstantin Gredeskoul, MIT License.
+arli (0.8.0) © 2017 Konstantin Gredeskoul, MIT License.
 ```

-### Command `install`
+### Command `bundle`

-Use this command to install or re-install Arduino libraries.
+Use this command to install Arduino libraries.

 You can specify libraries in the `Arlifile` by providing just the `name:` (and posibly `version`) — the name must match exactly a library in the Arduino standard database.
 Alternatively, your can pass fields `archiveFileName`, `checksum` — which all uniquely identify a library in the database.